Find Your Tour

 Trek Tangboche to Pangboche (3,990m), Overnight stay in Pangboche, LODGE STAY ACCOMMODATION.

-Day 8 : Trek Pangboche to Ama Dablam Basecamp
+Day 8 : Trek Pangboche to Ama Dablam Basecamp, Overnight stay in Lodge.

 Food